-We can now write \eqref{eq_QB_integral_equation} order by order in the exponential corrections $\re^{-2B\xi_n}$, which yields the following integral equations for the functions $Q_{n}(x)$:
+We can now write~\eqref{eq_QB_integral_equation} order by order in~the exponential corrections $\re^{-2B\xi_n}$, which yields the following integral equations for the functions $Q_{n}(x)$:

-The solutions $Q_{n}(x)$ can be determined with the tools presented in Appendix B of \cite{mmr-an}.
-The case $n=0$ corresponds to the perturbative part, which is more involved, and is done in detail in Appendix A of the same reference.
-In particular, the function $Q_{0}(x)$ has to be split in terms proportional to the parameters $a$, $b$ appearing in \eqref{eq_G_series}:
+The solutions $Q_{n}(x)$ can be determined with the tools presented in~\cite[Appendix B]{mmr-an}.
+The case~${n=0}$ corresponds to the perturbative part, which is more involved, and is done in detail in~\cite[Appendix~A]{mmr-an}.
+In particular, the function $Q_{0}(x)$ has to be split in~terms proportional to the parameters $a$, $b$ appearing in~\eqref{eq_G_series}:

-We then find, for the integral involving $Q(\ri\xi')$ in \eqref{eq_sigma_part},
+We then find, for the integral involving $Q(\ri\xi')$ in~\eqref{eq_sigma_part},

 where we have defined the momenta